Laying the foundation of the effective-one-body waveform models SEOBNRv5: improved accuracy and efficiency for spinning non-precessing binary black holes: Calibration to numerical-relativity waveforms

 This resummation of $\bar{D}_\text{noS}(u)$ was recently explored in Ref.~\citep{Nagar:2021xnh}, although combined with different choices for $A_\text{noS}(u)$ and $Q_\text{noS}(u)$ than the ones used in \texttt{SEOBNRv5}. {\tt TEOBResumS} includes information through 3PN order in $\bar{D}_\text{noS}(u)$, which is Taylor expanded ($D_\text{noS}(u) \equiv 1/\bar{D}_\text{noS}(u)$ is inverse-Taylor resummed)~\cite{Nagar:2020pcj,Riemenschneider:2021ppj}.

 The \texttt{SEOBNRv4} model adopted a $\log$-resummation for these potentials, which was designed to guarantee the presence of a light ring (a peak in the orbital frequency) for aligned-spin binaries.
 The light ring was needed to determine the point at which to attach the merger-ringdown waveforms, based on $\Delta t^{22}_{\rm{peak}}$.
 The use of $\Delta t^{22}_{\rm{ISCO}}$ as reference for the attachment of the merger-ringdown in the \texttt{SEOBNRv5} model eliminates the dependence on the existence of a peak in the orbital frequency.
-This enables us to use resummed potentials that may not necessarily exhibit a light ring, but lead to a better agreement with NR simulations compared to the $\log$-resummed ones in \texttt{SEOBNRv4}.
+This enables us to use resummed potentials that may not necessarily exhibit a light ring, but lead to a better agreement with NR simulations compared to the $\log$-resummed ones in \texttt{SEOBNRv4}. \footnote{An updated NR calibration of the \texttt{SEOBNRv4} nonspinning Hamiltonian, using the \texttt{SEOBNRv5} RR force and gravitational modes, is presented in Appendix A of Ref.~\cite{VandeMeentv5}, confirming that the improvements observed can be predominantly attributed to the updated Hamiltonian.}

+Similarly, the different resummation of the generic-spin Hamiltonian in \texttt{SEOBNRv5}, based on that of a test mass in a deformed Kerr background \cite{Damour:2001tu,Balmelli:2015zsa,Khalil:2020mmr,Khalilv5}, instead of on the one of a test spin \cite{Barausse:2009aa,Barausse:2011ys,Vines:2016unv} in as in \texttt{SEOBNRv4}, is a crucial factor in achieving high faithfulness compared to NR simulations.
+Notably, this change allows us to reach higher accuracy with just one spin-dependent calibration parameter in the Hamiltonian ($d_{\rm{SO}}$), surpassing what could be obtained by tuning three such parameters in \texttt{SEOBNRv4}.